discoverygarden/dgi_actions/modules/dgi_actions_handle/README.md

 - Provides Action Plugins for minting and deleting Handle.net Handles.
 - Provides a service data type plugin for Handle.net Handles.
-- Uses uuid by default as handle suffix.
+- Uses uuid by default as the Handle's suffix.
 Also supports custom suffixes.

 ## Usage
 - See DGI Actions readme for general usage.